 If you fail to enroll in Part B during your IEP and don’t have qualified group health plan coverage, your monthly premium may rise 10 percent for each 12-month cycle that you were not enrolled.
 That means if you waited 24 months (two years) to enroll in Part B after you were able, you may receive a 20-percent penalty on top of your monthly premium for as long as you have the plan.
 If you drop your Part B plan, only to sign up again later, you may still have the penalty.

 If you don’t sign up when you’re first eligible and you’re not eligible for a Special Enrollment Period (covered below), you may also have to wait until the General Enrollment Period to enroll in Part B. This period runs from January 1 to March 31.
-If this happens, your coverage will start July 1.
+If this happens, your coverage will start the month after you sign up.

 To avoid a penalty for Part B, you should apply for Medicare online or visit your local Social Security office during your IEP if you don’t already receive Social Security or RRB benefits or have qualified group health plan coverage from an employer.